 Apple

 The Apple logo, featuring an apple with a bite taken out, has perhaps become one of the most recognizable fruit symbols of modern times.
-It first appeared in 1977 and has hardly changed since, merely losing colors and details in favor of a simplified form.
+It first appeared in 1977 and has hardly changed since, merely losing color and detail in favor of a simpler form.
 The apple image connects ancient cultural motifs from the biblical fruit of knowledge to Newton’s apple, symbolizing discovery and inspiration.
 The company has repeatedly emphasized the logo’s link to ideas of progress and learning, hinting at the brand’s pursuit of new technologies and solutions.
 Despite its simplicity, Apple’s symbol has achieved iconic status in popular culture, becoming an emblem of an entire technological era.

 Instacart

 The Instacart logo features a minimalist image of a carrot, composed of two vibrant elements: an orange root vegetable and green, leafy tops.
-The carrot symbolizes fresh groceries the company delivers directly to customers from stores, preserving their original quality and benefits.
+The carrot symbolizes fresh groceries that the company delivers directly to customers from stores, preserving their original quality and benefits.
 Founded in the United States in 2012, the brand quickly gained popularity among home grocery delivery services.
 Using a carrot in the visual design logically relates to the service’s core mission to make fresh groceries easily accessible, as if the vegetable had just been picked from the garden.
-The simple and friendly carrot image symbolizes accessible natural products, emphasizing the convenience and ease of use for customers.
+The simple, friendly carrot image symbolizes accessible, natural products, emphasizing the convenience and ease of use for customers.

 FarmVille